 The first thing you should do is assess your situation.
 Find out where you’re spending too much money and see if your spending habits are helping you reach your goals.
 If they aren’t, you should talk to your partner about these issues.
 If you’re both willing to take responsibility, you can work together to reduce your overspending habits.

 Overspending is one of the biggest sources of friction between couples.
 Creating a shared budget and establishing small goals can help reduce the amount of overspending you have.
 If you’re struggling to meet these goals, you should talk to your partner about how to change the habits that are holding you back.
 This will help you both find common ground and reduce the amount of stress in your relationship.
 If you’re willing to change your habits, you can save your relationship.
-Remember, change is most likely to occur when you’re both in it together.
+Remember, change is most likely to occur when you’re both in it together What is Platform Phoenix.